-Hartlepool United have slashed ticket prices in a bid to boost gates to aid their battle against the drop.
+Hartlepool slash ticket prices to boost battle against the League Two drop

 After the weekend results, which included a late 2-1 defeat for Pools at Blackpool, Dave Jones' men remain eight points clear of Newport County, who occupy 23rd, the second League Two relegation spot.